WilliamNovak/mm-test/README.md

 exit;
 ```

-Rename `.env.example` to `.env` and edit this file on `/var/www/mm/server/` with configuration of your database server
+Rename `.env.example` to `.env` and edit this file on `/var/www/mm/server/` with configuration of your database server.

 ### Yeah!
 Let's go test it!!!